HOW TO CERTIFY

 WHO CAN APPLY:

-Organizations that source roundwood or field-manufactured or primary-mill residual chips to support a forest products facility in the USA and/or Canada.
+Organizations that source roundwood or field-manufactured or primary-mill residual chips to support a forest products facility in the US and Canada.

 SFI CHAIN OF CUSTODY